raito-cache-server/raito-cache/README.md

 Options:
   --host <host>   define host on which to start the server (default: "localhost") --origin <url>  define url for caching
-  --http          start a http server.
-Only websocket starts by default --ttl <ms>      define time to live for the cache record in ms -v, --version   output the version number
+  --ttl <ms>      define time to live for the cache record in ms -v, --version   output the version number
   -h, --help      display help for command